Onemanwolf/ARM_DevOps_Pipeline_Web_App_Sql/Lab/web-app-sql-database.md

 An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 An active Azure DevOps organization.
 [Sign up for Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-sign-up?view=azure-devops).
 Get the code

-For this repository on GitHub:
+## For this repository on GitHub:

+From Git Hub fork the below git hub repository.

+>If you need guidance on forking a repo [click here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ```
 https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/